-The friendship that blossomed between Queen Victoria and her servant, Abdul Karim, scandalized the court, which tried to erase Karim from history once the Queen died.
+The friendship that blossomed between Queen Victoria and Abdul Karim scandalized the royal court, which tried to erase Karim from history once the Queen died.

 Queen Victoria’s companion Abdul Karim had been forgotten for more than 100 years when Shrabani Basu, an English journalist who had heard of him only in passing for an unrelated book project, spotted his portrait.
 She and her family were on a vacation to the Isle of Wight, touring an exhibition at Queen Victoria’s summer home, when she noticed the strange picture of Karim dressed like a nobleman.